 Taking $|z|\gg t$, using Stirling's estimation for the term $|z|!$ that appears in the $\Poi$-term, we see that the dominating terms in the exponent are $ |z| \log |z| $ and $|z| \log (st)$, so that, dropping all lower-order terms,

 Now let us examine the contribution from the potential $\xi$.
 In order to obtain a preferably large lower bound, we pick $z$ as a maximizing point of the potential $\xi$ within a box of radius $r$.
-According to the Pareto-tails, we are able to pick $z$ such that $\xi(z)\approx r^{d/\alpha}$, and this site will be close to the boundary of that ball, i.e., $|z|\approx r$.
+According to the Pareto-tails, we are able to pick $z$ such that $\xi(z)\approx r^{d/\alpha}$, and this site will be approximately of the order $r$, i.e., $|z|\approx r$.
 Hence, from the stay at $z$ during $[st,t]$, the potential contributes $\approx \e^{t(1-s) r^{d/\alpha}}$.
 The potential values that the random walk experiences on the fast rush during $[0,st]$ are negligible.
 Hence, we have the lower bound

 and we have still the freedom to optimize over small $s$ and large $r$.
 The optimal choice of $s\in[0,1]$ for the second and the last term is $s\approx\frac 1 t r^{1-d/\alpha}$, which implies the lower bound